THE NEXT KARATE KID (Theatrical Release USA 1994)

 Ben Meyers’ rating: 4.0|5.0 Starsìììì

 A Silent Voice: The Movie—animated film—dramatizes its story to the point of turning it into a soap opera for teens.
-This hampers its ability to tenderize the subject matter, to touch the heart at a deeper level, to plumb the depths/facets of a tough situation, and to run just on the edge of boredom at times.
+This hampers its ability to tenderize the subject matter, to touch the heart at a deeper level, to plumb the depths/facets of a tough situation, and all of this makes it run just at the edge of boredom at times.
 The animated characters portray the story well and the voices are well chosen.
 Too many questions are left unanswered, not enough why questions are asked or answered…why does the one girl dislike the deaf girl for the duration of their personal interaction (which spans years).
 Some characters are dropped into the story without enough transition to really appreciate their significance.
 This seems to create an uneven flow in the overall movie because the audience is left behind a bit while trying to understand how the new character fits into the already existing storyline.

 Film Poster Courtesy of Wikipedia